UMRoboticsTeam/umrt-serial-cam-ros/README.md

-# UMRT ROS Template
+# UMRT Serial Camera ROS Package
-ROS project repository template for the University of Manitoba Robotics Team.
+Serial Camera ROS project repository for the University of Manitoba Robotics Team.

 New projects should be **forked** from this repo (not using this as a template, as that prevents template changes from trickling down).
 Each new project must: